jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 - The theoretical tendency of certain chords to "want" to progress to other chords, or remain at rest.
 - Euroclassical origin.
 Less used in modern and non-Western music, but still useful to understand.
-- harmonic functions (tonic, subdominant or pre-dominant, dominant)
+- harmonic functions (tonic, subdominant/pre-dominant, dominant)
 - V-I cadence and ii-V-I progression
 - chord families
   - tonic: I and vi (some also include iii, I disagree)